ivan5355/ivan5355/README.md

 </p>

 ## 💡 Key Projects
 ### [RUCourseFinder](https://github.com/ivan5355/RUCourseFinder)
-- A course discovery tool for Rutgers students, enabling semantic searches for over 4,500 course titles using OpenAI's `text-embedding-ada-002` model.
+- Optimized course discovery for 43,000+ Rutgers students by enhancing search across 4,500+ course titles using OpenAI’s text-embedding-ada-002 model, applying 1,536-dimensional semantic search for more accurate recommendations
-- Features include instructor lookups, partial course code searches, and location-aware course equivalency using the Mapbox Directions API.
+- Automated the extraction of 240,000+ course equivalencies between 18 New Jersey community colleges and 9 Rutgers colleges using Python, Selenium, and BeatifulSoup
+- Engineered a location-aware feature to help students quickly identify equivalent courses at nearby community colleges, managing 240,000+ course equivalencies with Pandas

 ### [RUPreReq](https://github.com/ivan5355/RUPreReq)
-- Visualized course prerequisite graphs for 165 subjects at Rutgers to aid students in academic planning.
+- Developed interactive prerequisite visualization platform, using Cytoscape.js, for 165 subjects at Rutgers that enables students to quickly understand course prerequisites and better plan their academic schedules
-- Built using Python, Flask, Pandas, and Cytoscape.js.
+- Engineered a data pipeline that extracts, cleans, and processes complex AND/OR logic relationships for 4500+ courses, leveraging pandas for data management

 ## 📫 Connect With Me
 - **Email**: [ivanstadnik8@gmail.com](mailto:ivanstadnik8@gmail.com)